LaunchCodeEducation/java-web-development/docs/_sources/chapters/thymeleaf-views/using-templates.rst.txt

 into subfolders.

-For example, if we build a website for a zoo, we can help ourselves immensely by avoiding a ``templates`` folder with a single level of files for every animal or feature of the site.
+For example, if we build a website for a zoo, we can help ourselves immensely if we avoid a ``templates`` folder with a single level of files for every animal or feature of the site.
 A better approach would be to divide the templates into related categories like ``feedingSchedules``, ``concessions``, ``donations``, ``pachyderms``, etc. Each subfolder can also hold finer